renesas-rdk/rzv2h_rdk_documentation/source/3_ros2_development/cross_build_qemu.rst

 Before cross-building ROS 2 applications, ensure that the ROS 2 workspace is fully set up with all necessary dependency packages.

-Refer to the :ref:`Common ROS2 Workspace structure <common_ros2_workspace_structure>` to gain some típ for setting up the ROS2 workspace for your development.
+Refer to the :ref:`Common ROS2 Workspace structure <common_ros2_workspace_structure>` to gain some tips for setting up the ROS2 workspace for your development.

 Make sure to include all required ROS2 packages in the ``src/`` directory of your workspace.

-The worksapce structre:
+The workspace structure:

 .. code-block:: text